 You might buy the most amazing electric patio heater on clearance, thinking you got the deal of a lifetime.
 But if you live in an area where electricity is very expensive, you might end up paying a fortune every month.

 And the same goes for repairs in propane models.
 You might be tempted to stay away from electric heaters due to your area’s electricity costs.
 But if you fail to clean your pilot, gas line, and thermocouple often, you could burn a hole in your pocket with the cost of repairs and labor.

 If I were to put this into a dictionary definition, I’d say it’s how likely your appliance is to malfunction or fail to do its job well.
 And by those standards, I’m happy to tell you either model will pass the test with flying colors.

 As long as you buy your patio heater from a reputable vendor, you should be able to enjoy the benefits of your new purchase uninterrupted.
 However, it’s very important to keep your eyes open for knockoffs, as they’re getting very good these days.

 No matter how great a deal an off-brand appliance might seem to be, stay away from spending your hard-earned money on it.
 Remember, buy cheap, buy twice.

-A propane patio heater will require much more of you attention than an electric model.
+A propane patio heater will require much more of your attention than an electric patio heater.
 The former will need you to clean its components, check its gas line, and replace its canisters often.
-Whereas the latter will just need you to pay the utilities bill on time.
+Whereas the latter will just need you to pay the utility bill on time.

 Electric heaters might put you in a complicated position